-Selection of the award recipient will be made by a committee appointed by the President of ASPET and composed of ASPET members who bring specific expertise related to the topic of the award proposal.
+Selection of the award recipient will be made by the Awards Committee appointed by the President of ASPET and composed of ASPET members who bring specific expertise related to the topic of the award proposal.

 Nominations shall be submitted using the ASPET Awards Portal by logging into the box below.
 The nominations shall consist of:

 - The candidate's CV in "NIH Biosketch" format in PDF.

 - A brief biographical summary of the candidate and the importance of their work for use in award winner announcements (in no more than 150 words.)